return-STEM/programming-guides/guide/intropy/debugging.md

 Generally, if you type something that is incorrect, your IDE (the environment you program in, like VScode, Pycharm, Repl, etc.) will put a squiggly line under the faulty code.

+### Application State

+Certain errors only arise under certain input conditions.
+Some inputs will cause flawed programs, but others won't.
+An application state is a way of saying what everything is when the code is running (variables, input, etc.)

 ## Runtime Errors

 Runtime errors occur when while the program is trying to run.
 Runtime errors occur when the program is telling Python to do something that it cannot do, but it technically still grammatically correct.